Karthi-DStech/Denoising-Diffusion-Probablistic-Models-for-Biomaterial-Discovery/README.md

 This project contains the code to train a diffusion model for Biomaterial Discovery.
 It includes a PyTorch implementation of the U-Net model, several building blocks used in the model architecture, and scripts for training and logging.

-**The Generated images can be found in the `Generated Images/` folder.
-Currently, this repo holds the DDPM generated images of 32X32 and 64X64 pixel resolution topographies.**
+**The Generated images can be found in the `Generated Image/` folder.
+Currently, this repo holds the DDPM-generated images of 32X32 and 64X64 pixel resolution topographies.**

 ### Real One-by-One Biomaterial Designs
 <img width="720" alt="Screenshot 2024-04-10 at 00 01 35" src="https://github.com/Karthi-DStech/Denoising-Diffusion-Probablistic-Models-for-Biomaterial-Discovery/assets/126179797/59a4b73d-5917-4180-8980-cafec56d43c1">